Updated: Jul 13

 3. Finalize your list of schools and, if possible, start the applications.
 Why do I say “if possible”?
 Some schools do not release their 2023 application until August or September.
 Additionally, the Common Application does not get released until August 1.
 So you will NOT have all summer to work on our applications, but you can certainly hit the ground running on August 1.
 Use June and July to write your essays.
 August, start those applications!
 In my practice, I advise all of my students to apply Early Action because it gives you the best advantage to get into your first choice schools.
 However, in order to meet those late October/early November deadlines, you must start now!

-So Juniors, here’s how best to use the next four months:
+So Juniors, here’s how best to use the next few months: